iamluc/GloomyPagerBundle/README.md

 ABOUT
 -----

+> Note:

+> This bundle has been replaced by the [DatathekePagerBundle](https://github.com/datatheke/DatathekePagerBundle)

+> You should use it instead

 The GloomyPagerBundle allows you to display data with pagination, and to easily order and filter them.

 **4 services are available :**